 Arriving in California, Walter started a career with Gallo, overseeing production from multiple vineyards and growers.
 In 1973, he became winemaker for Napa’s prestigious Joseph Phelps Vineyards, where he crafted their legendary Insignia over the winery’s first 10 vintages.
 In 1980, Walter started his own label when Phelps discontinued Pinot Noir, a grape he felt he could not abandon given his heritage and upbringing.
 He left Phelps in 1983 to focus on his own brand, eventually moving to the Carneros region in Sonoma County.

-Today, son Axel Schug manages the winery, overseeing production and distribution of 40,000+ cases of pinot noir, chardonnay, sauvignon blanc, merlot, cabernet sauvignon and a delightful pinot noir sparkling wine called “Rouge de Noirs Brut“.
+Today brother and sister Axel and Claudia Schug manage the winery, overseeing production and distribution of 35,000+ cases of pinot noir, chardonnay, sauvignon blanc, merlot, cabernet sauvignon and sparkling pinot noir “Rouge de Noirs Brut”.
 Axel’s wife Kristine Schug is the winery’s chef and culinary director, pairing their wines with many cuisines from around the globe.
-Their children, Stephen and Elisabeth, are actively involved in the family business, as is Axel’s sister Claudia who lives in Germany.
+Their children, Stephen and Elisabeth are also actively involved in the family business.

 Join Axel & Kristine Schug on this voyage down the Danube, on an unforgettable sailing down the Danube River and Valley, exploring the paths of Roman legions, landscapes from the Sound of Music and historic villages of Austria and Hungary.
 The cruise is preceded by an optional 3-night stay in Prague.
 Schug Carneros Estate group members will enjoy special events on and off the ship, including a visit to a private Austrian wine estate.